maldorne/mud-web-client/README.md

   "host": "muds.example.org",
   "port": "5010",
   "proxy": "wss://play.example.org:6200/",

-  // ... other configuration options, see muds/example.json or muds/ciudad-capital.json for more examples
+  "other configuration options, see muds/example.json or muds/ciudad-capital.json for more examples" }
-}
 ```